-Overcoming perceptual barriers and fostering mutual understanding their role and to build a foundation of mutual understanding and respect between AMS teams and other healthcare professionals.
+Overcoming perceptual barriers and fostering mutual understanding

+This subtheme focuses on the need to address negative perceptions and misconceptions about AMS teams and their role and to build a foundation of mutual understanding and respect between AMS teams and other healthcare professionals.
 The participants reported that they might have experienced conflicts with the stewardship team over specific patient cases.
 The participants also discussed the importance of engaging other specialties with high antibiotic prescribing rates, such as haematology-oncology, critical care and immunology, in the AMS programme.